 If air quality does not meet a standard, EPA may classify the affected area as nonattainment, meaning the area does not meet national air quality standards.
-A state implementation plan outlines actions to improve air quality.
+A state implementation plan (SIP) outlines actions to improve air quality.

-The federal Clean Air Act requires Attainment State Implementation Plans (SIPs) be developed for areas not meeting the National Ambient Air Quality Standards.
-The plans describe how an area will be brought back into compliance with federal standards within a specific time frame.
+The federal Clean Air Act requires an Attainment State Implementation Plan be developed for an area that does not meet national air quality standards.
+The plan describes how an area will be brought back into compliance with federal standards within a specific time frame.

 An Attainment State Implementation Plan includes:

 - A current, comprehensive inventory of emissions

 - Enforceable measures to reduce emissions; these measures may include a combination of state, local, and federal rules, plans, administrative orders, and permits for specific sources